aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 * If no constructors are configured, a default constructor MUST be generated.
-* This default constructor MUST be all of the non-sensitive parts, followed by all the sensitive part, all parts being required.
+* This default constructor MUST be all of the non-sensitive parts, followed by all the sensitive parts, all parts being required.

 ### Part